CMC-QCL/r-programming-level-1/r-programming-beginner-online.md

 ========================================================
 A Quick Start Guide for R Beginners

-In this section, you will be guided to some very basic information about R and RStudio.
+In this section, you will be guided to learn some very basic information about R and RStudio.

 I will then check your R/RStudio environment to make sure that you can use R/RStudio afterwards.